RatonBiswas/Movie-Watchlist-App/README.md

 # Movie Watchlist App

 React + Tailwind prototype for a movie watchlist.
-Includes Firebase authentication, search, details, and a per-user watchlist stored in Firestore.
+Includes Firebase authentication, search, details, and a per-user watchlist stored in Firebase Realtime Database.

 ## Features
 - Search movies by title using the OMDb API.